-Millions of Americans suffer from symptoms of Fibromyalgia.Â The most common are muscle and joint pains, fatigue, sleep, and mood disorders.Â The cause of Fibromyalgia is poorly understood.Â However, we know the way your brain and spinal cord process painful and nonpainful stimuli is affected.
+Millions of Americans suffer from Fibromyalgia.Â The most common symptoms are muscle and joint pains, fatigue, sleep, and mood disorders.Â The cause of Fibromyalgia is poorly understood.Â However, we know the way your brain and spinal cord process painful and nonpainful stimuli is affected.

 If you suffer from Fibromyalgia, your brain and spinal cord are in a constant state of high alert.Â Your nervous system is constantly on guard for any potential threat.Â And it does not take much for your alarms to sound resulting in pain or any other of the common Fibromyalgia symptoms.

 Thankfully, there are things you can do to calm down your nervous system.Â Exercise is a proven treatment that helps people with Fibromyalgia.Â But it needs to be the right type of exercise.Â And maybe, more importantly, it must be the right amount of exercise.
 This article shows you how gentle stretching exercises can help calm your nervous system and make you feel better.

 Stretching: A Proven Way to Help Your Pain From Fibromyalgia